rblotsky/UnitySpellGame/README.md

   * Additionally, it manages all the custom game-related assets in the game to ensure that they all have constant, unique identifiers.

 # Running the Project
 As of now, there is no way to run the project except to load it into Unity, and create a build from there.
-A compiled version may be added shortly.
+A compiled version will not be added.